Skip to content

 The legal basis for processing personal data is generally – unless there are any other specific statutory regulations – Article 6 of the GDPR.
 Here, the following options in particular are considered:

-If personal data are processed on the basis of your consent, you have the right to withdraw your consent at any time with effect for the future.
+When personal data is processed on the basis of your consent, you have the right to withdraw this consent from us at any time, effective from then on.

-If we process data on the basis of a balancing of interests, you as an affected party have the right to object to the processing of your personal data, taking into account the stipulations of Article 21 GDPR.
+When we process data based on a balancing of interests, as data subject you have the right to object to the processing of your personal data taking into consideration the specifications of Article 21 GDPR.

 We will process data as long as this is necessary for the relevant purpose.